MobiusHorizons/dw-utils/Readme.md

 `level` specifies the logging level, usually one of `[debug,warn,eror,fatal]`, but will work with any custom error logging as well.
 Upon startup, the command will automatically find the most recently updated log file with a name matching the `level`.
 The log file is polled at the interval set with `-i --interval` with a default of 5s.

+Use `--follow | -f` to display only changes that happen after the logging starts.

 **NOTE:** this will not show changes to log files created while `dw-utils` was running, so if the log file your are looking at rolls over to a new date, or if there is no log yet for the current day, it will not find it while running.
 You will